Boston343/SimonGame/README.md

 # Simon Game
-Simon Says Game Challenge.
-It's a fun memory challenge!
+Simon Says Game Challenge, and a fun memory game!
 This was almost entirely a JS challenge project as the HTML and CSS were already created.

 ## Includes
 - JavaScript